There were two things I was good at in college: soccer and writing.

 I could write poetry.
 Fiction.
 Non fiction.
 Haikus.
 Love letters to my crush in the first grade.

-And in college, I could write history papers the night before they were due, or bullshit papers in German the day of, or write an economics paper drunk as fuck, and still manage to receive an A+ on all of them.
+And in college, I could write history papers the night before they were due, or bullshit papers in German the day of, or write an economics paper drunk, and still manage to receive an A+ on all of them.

 To say writing is second nature for me is an understatement.
 I can do it drunk.
 I can do it sober.
 I can do it while listening to Justin Bieber on repeat.
 I can do it while being in the hospital from severe dehydration. <—- read this article I wrote from the hospital bed.

 There’s nothing in this world that can stop me from writing with fervor and passion.
 Not even the zombie apocalypse.
 Not even flying squirrels.
 Not even Donald Trump.
 Not even belligerent British hooligans.

 And this is because I’m so freaking passionate about it that it is a top priority in my life – above dating, above bar hopping, above getting shit faced, above watching the news.

 To that end, I’d argue I’m just as passionate about writing as I am soccer playing, coaching, and training.

 So if you’re a fitness professional who wants to stand out as a writer, you need some degree of passion.

 In order to rise above the noise and shine amongst the masses, it’s going to take a lot more than you think.

 Let’s dive in.